-Pastor Youcef Nadarkhani (41) leads the Church of Iran house church network in the northern city of Rasht, capital of Gilan province.
+Pastor Youcef Nadarkhani (46) leads the Church of Iran house church network in the northern city of Rasht, capital of Gilan province.
 He was born into a Muslim family but became a Christian at the age of nineteen.
 In July 2018, Youcef began serving a ten-year sentence in Evin prison for “acting against national security” including “propagating house churches” and “promoting Zionist Christianity”.
-He previously spent three years in Rasht’s Lakan prison under sentence of death for apostasy, a case that gained international attention, and was acquitted in 2012.
+Following a retrial in May 2020, his sentence was reduced to six years in prison, and he was released in February 2023 as part of an amnesty issued by Supreme Leader Ayatollah Khamenei.
+Youcef previously spent three years in Rasht’s Lakan prison under sentence of death for apostasy, a case that gained international attention, and was acquitted in 2012.

 Youcef was detained on 13 May 2016 during a series of raids by Ministry of Intelligence security agents on Christian homes in Rasht.
 His congregation, composed of converts from Islam, had gathered for a communion service in the home of Yasser Mossayebzadeh and security agents took Yasser, Youcef and Youcef’s wife Tina into custody and confiscated Bibles, computers and mobile phones.
 Youcef and Tina were released later that day.

 Security agents later arrested two other members of the church, Mohammadreza Omidi and Saheb Fadaie.
 Yasser and Saheb were released on 28 and 29 May 2016 and Mohammadreza on 7 June, all on bonds equivalent to €29,000.
 On 24 July, officials summoned Youcef to court, charged him with “crimes against national security” and released him on the same bond.